 We are pleased to offer an after-school program for our kindergarten through eighth grade students from 3:15 until 5:30.
 Students enjoy supervised, fun afternoons with their friends after a challenging and exciting school day!
 Daily hands-on Homework Help is available for students for an hour after school.
 Clubs and co-curricular programs like the HDS Sunshine Singers meet after school concludes as well.

 At Hickory Day School, we consider the arts to be key to developing creative ability among children of all ages.
 Our curriculum at each grade level includes multiple weekly exposures to the visual and performing arts.

-With direction and coordination, our students present two major performing arts productions each year at the SALT Block Auditorium at the Hickory Arts and Sciences Center.
+With direction and coordination, our students present two major performing arts productions each year.
 Our winter and spring productions involve Hickory Day School students in singing, acting, dancing, and constructing scenery and props.
-Families also enjoy the opportunity to see our students’ musical performances throughout the school year at events such as Grandparents’ Day.
+Families also enjoy the opportunity to see our students’ musical performances throughout the school year at events such as Grandparents and Special Friends' Day.

 Through participation in these productions, students develop musical and acting skills but more importantly build confidence and self-esteem as they cooperate with peers in multiple grade levels to put together a great performance.